Hamo Ohanjanyan

 Hamazasp "Hamo" Ohanjanyan (Համօ Օհանջանեան; 1873 – 31 July 1947) was an Armenian medical doctor, revolutionary, and politician of the Armenian Revolutionary Federation (ARF/Dashnaktsutiun).

 He served as the third Prime Minister of the First Republic of Armenia from May 5 to November 23, 1920.

 Biography

 Hamo Ohanjanyan was born in 1873 in the Armenian-majority town of Akhalkalak (modern-day Akhalkalaki, Georgia) in the Tiflis Governorate of the Russian Empire.
 He first went to school in his birthplace, then moved to Tiflis (Tbilisi) and graduated from the Tiflis Russian Gymnasium.
 In 1892 he went to Moscow to continue his studies at the faculty of medicine of Moscow University.
 However, he was expelled and sent back to Tiflis for participating in revolutionary activities.
 In 1897, he married Olga Vavilevna, a Russian revolutionary he met in his student days with whom he would have two sons and one daughter.
-He then traveled to Lausanne, where he graduated from the Lausanne Medical Institue in 1899.
+He then traveled to Lausanne, where he graduated from the Lausanne Medical Institute in 1899.
 It was there that he met Kristapor Mikayelian, one of the founding members of the Armenian Revolutionary Federation.
 Ohanjanyan's pseudonym within the party was Mher Mherian.

 In 1903 he returned to Transcaucasia and worked as a doctor in Tiflis and Baku.
-He became an member of the eastern Bureau of the ARF in 1905.
-Ohanjanian was in charge of relations between the ARF and Russian and Georgian revolutionaries during the Armenian–Tatar clashes of 1905–1907.
+He became a member of the eastern Bureau of the ARF in 1905.
+Ohanjanian was in charge of relations between the ARF and Russian and Georgian revolutionaries during the Armenian–Tatar clashes of 1905–1906.
 At the 4th congress of the ARF in Vienna in 1907, he was a supporter of the "Caucasian program" which called for the party to engage in revolutionary activities against the tsarist authorities.
 He was arrested during the tsarist crackdown on Armenian revolutionaries (the so-called "Stolypin reaction") and sent to Novocherkassk in 1909.
 He was the chief defendant in the trial of 159 ARF members in 1912, where the Armenian revolutionaries were defended by Alexander Kerensky.
 Ohanjanyan was exiled to Irkutsk Oblast in Siberia the next year.
-There he met his second wife, Rubina Areshyan, a fellow Armenian revolutionary, with whom he would have one son, Vigen (born 1920 in Yerevan).
+There he met back with Sophie Areshian, a fellow Armenian revolutionary, whom he married and with whom he would have one son, Vigen (born 1920 in Yerevan).
 After the outbreak of World War I he was amnestied and returned to Tiflis.
 He then worked as a doctor on the Caucasian front.

 In November 1917, he was elected a member of the Russian Constituent Assembly (which formed following the February Revolution) and served as commissar for public welfare of the Transcaucasian Commissariat.
 He was also a member of the Transcaucasian Seim in 1918.
 In June 1918, he was sent by the Armenian National Council to Berlin to seek recognition and protection for Armenia, then participated in the Paris Peace Conference as a member of the Republic of Armenia's delegation.
 In May 1918, Ohanjanyan's eldest son from his first marriage, Monik, was killed while fighting against invading Ottoman forces in the Battle of Karakilisa.